 Have you ever wondered what a pizzelle is?
 Or maybe you’ve been in a store and saw these snowflake looking Italian wafer cookies and wondered what they are?
+In this post, I’ll provide our homemade traditional recipe as well as explain what is needed to make these awesome cookies!

 Most recipes are almost identical to each other, the biggest difference in ingredients I’ve found are either baking soda vs baking powder (our Italian family recipe uses neither), and the use of either anise or vanilla.